jomjol/AI-on-the-edge-device/README.md

 * Restructuring for multi number counters
   * Major internal and html changes
     (html and firmware)
+*  **ATTENTION: the configuration and prevalue files are modified automatically and will not be backward compatible!**

 ##### 7.1.1 MQTT-Update - (2021-05-30)